Information regarding the collection and processing of your personal data

 For more general information about cookies and how to disable them through your browser, visit http://www.allaboutcookies.org/.

-You can easily accept or reject the cookies on this site by adjusting your preferences on the relevant link provided on each of Eurofins webpages titled “Cookies Preferences”.
+You can easily accept or reject each of the cookies on this site by adjusting your preferences on the relevant link provided on each of Eurofins webpages titled “Cookies Preferences”.

 We use Google Analytics’ 3rd-party audience data such as age, gender and interests to work with companies that collect information about your online activities to provide advertising targeted to suit your interests and preferences.
 For example, you may see certain ads on this website or other website because we contract with Google and other similar companies to target our ads based on information we or they have collected, including information that was collected through automated means (such as cookies and web beacons).
 These companies also use automated technologies to collect information when you click on our ads, which helps track and manage the effectiveness of our marketing efforts.